At one time or another, everyone asks the question, “What is that bird?”

 In addition to Brian, Chris, and Gerrit, we thank the following people for contributing images for the app: Laura Erickson, Kelly Colgan Azar, Steven G. Mlodinow, Penny Bauer, Gerry Dewaghe, Timothy Lenz, Scott A. Haber, Sam Hough, Tony Leukering, David Waltman, Mark Eden, Margo Goetschkes, William Edward Kendall, Thomas B. Johnson, Susan E. Newman, Luke Seitz, Shawn Billerman, Judy Crawford, Jim Cummins, Jason Daly, Tripp Davenport, Jim Dubois, Susan Edmiston, Olivia Graves, Cory Gregory, Dan Haas, Wanda Harnish, Burney Huff, Marshall Iliff, Evan Jackson, Adam S. Johnson, Marty Jones, Larry Jordan, Alex Lamoreaux, Thomas Meinzen, Carol Miller, April Molina, Tom Murray, Carol O’Neil, Laurel Rezeau, Arlene Ripley, Will Stuart, Jeremiah Trimble, Jim Williams, Liam Wolff, Ginnie Yerkovich, Cameron Rognan, Donna Bragg, Herb Helmstaedt, Mairis Kilcher, Michael Henry, Nancy Merrill, Tony and Louisa Katlubeck, Ed Kendall, Terry Johnson, Bill Thompson and over a thousand contributors who uploaded their photos to Macaulay Library.

 Recordists and Contributors

-Audio recordings: Recordings from more than 100 recordists who have contributed to the Macaulay Library at the Cornell Lab of Ornithology are featured in this app.
-The majority of the recordings in this app were recorded by Geoffrey A. Keller, William W. H. Gunn, Wilbur L. Hershberger, Gerrit Vyn, Michael J. Andersen, and Randolph S. Little.
-Audio engineer Matt Young led the charge selecting recordings.
+Audio recordings: Recordings from more than 100 recordists who have contributed to the Macaulay Library at the Cornell Lab of Ornithology are featured in Merlin.
+The majority of the recordings in this app were recorded by Geoffrey A. Keller, William W. H. Gunn, Wilbur L. Hershberger, Gerrit Vyn, Michael J. Andersen, Randolph S. Little, and Marco Dragonetti.
 Members of the xeno-canto, WikiAves, and AVoCet recordist communities contributed additional recordings.
 You can explore more than 250,000 sounds and videos on the Macaulay Library website.